-I first discovered yuca fries – and yuca in general – at one of my favorite restaurants here in NYC.
-They serve all the greatest hits of Cuban cuisine, make a mean mojito, and sometimes feature a live salsa band, too.
+I first discovered yuca fries – and yuca in general – at one of my favorite restaurants here in NYC, aptly named Cuba.
+They serve all the greatest hits of Cuban cuisine, make a mean mojito, and sometimes have a live salsa band, too.
 In a nutshell, this place is just the freakin’ greatest.
-I fell in love with their yuca frita at first bite and have been making it at home since.
-Read on for my technique!
+I fell in love with their yuca frita at first bite and have been making a baked version at home since.

 What is Yuca

-Yuca (a.k.a. cassava or manioc) is a mild-tasting, starchy root vegetable native to South America as well as parts of Asia and Africa.
+Yuca (a.k.a. cassava and manioc) – pronounced “YOU-kah” – is a mild-tasting, starchy root vegetable native to South America as well as parts of Asia and Africa.
 It presents as a large, somewhat irregularly-shaped brown stalk with bark-line skin.

-Yuca (pronounced YOU-kah) happens to make the most delicious fries (also called “cassava fries”), which are commonly served in Cuban restaurants as a side dish or appetizer, alongside a garlicky cilantro dipping sauce.
-This is my homestyle – and slightly healthier! – version of the dish, where I bake the fries instead of deep-frying.
+Yuca happens to make the most delicious fries (sometimes called “cassava fries”), which are commonly served in Cuban restaurants as a side dish or appetizer, alongside a garlicky cilantro dipping sauce.
+This is my homestyle, slightly healthier version of the dish, where I bake the fries instead of deep-frying.

-- Yuca Look for firm, evenly-colored yuca without dark spots or mold on the ends.
+- Yuca: Look for firm, evenly-colored yuca without black spots or mold on the ends.
 Yuca is available at many supermarkets, as well as in Asian or South American markets.
-You may also find it in the frozen vegetables aisle!
-Frozen yuca will work just as well here.
+You may also find peeled and chopped yuca in the frozen vegetables aisle, which would work just as well here.

-- Cooking Oil Use any neutral-flavored cooking oil you have on-hand.
+- Cooking Oil: Use any neutral-flavored cooking oil you have.
 My favorites are avocado, organic canola, and refined coconut.

-- Mayonnaise You can use conventional or vegan mayo for this cilantro sauce.
+- Mayonnaise: You can use conventional or vegan mayo for the cilantro dip.

-- Cilantro Cilantro gives this sauce an unmistakably vibrant, green, grassy flavor that I can’t get enough of.
-If you’re a cilantro-hater, substitute with basil, dill, mint, and/or parsley.
+- Cilantro: Cilantro gives this sauce an unmistakably vibrant, green, grassy flavor that I can’t get enough of.
+If you’re a cilantro-hater, substitute with basil, dill, and/or parsley.

-- Lime Feel free to sub with lemon.
+- Lime Juice: Feel free to sub with lemon.

 How to Peel Yuca for Fries